blaiz2023/AnimationViewer/README.md

 * No installation
 * Portable

+# A Blast From The Past
+Please note this is an old program and some links and information may be out of date or inoperative, and some functionality may be reduced.

 # Download
 Download <a href="src/av.exe">av.exe</a> or from the "<a href="bin/">bin</a>" or "<a href="src/">src</a>" folders above.